RedHatProductSecurity/rapidast/README.md

 ### Additional options

-In `scanners.zap.miscOptions`, additional options can be provided :
+Depending on scanners, additional options can be configured.
+For example, for ZAP there are the following options:

 + enableUI (default: False): Runs ZAP with the UI (useful for debugging).
 The runtime type must support it (only `none` and `flatpak`)
 + updateAddons (default: True): Prior to running, ZAP will update its addons